django-level-up/cinema/README.md

 # Cinema Project

 Cinema is a movie viewing project that aggregates films from various sources such as Kinopoisk, IMDb, TMD, and allows downloading.
-The application automatically synchronizes and updates data from sources and checks link availability 24/7.
+The application utilizes Docker for containerization, Celery for asynchronous task processing, Redis for task queue management, and PostgreSQL as the database.
+It automatically synchronizes and updates data from sources, checking link availability 24/7.

 **Screen:**
 ![Screen](SCREEN.png)